cameron-thorne/mshackathon_nyc_collision/README.md

 # Power Bi Reports for Vehicle Collisions in New York City, NY built in Fabric

-In New York City in the United States, a standard policy report is required, when a vehicle collison occurs where someone is injured, killed, or if there is at least $1,000 worth of damage.
-This data is collected and published online to New York City's Open Data initative.
+In New York City in the United States, a standard police report is required when a vehicle collison occurs where someone is injured, killed, or if there is at least $1,000 worth of damage.
+This data is collected and published online as an open data source at [NYC Open Data](https://opendata.cityofnewyork.us/).

 The two datasets used are Crashes and Vehicles per the URL's below: